-The settings page is used to backup or restore the gateway's configuration or to reset it to factory default settings.
+The settings page is used to backup or restore the router's configuration or to reset it to factory default settings.

-Figure 57 - Load / Save Configuration Page
+Figure 67 - Load / Save Configuration Page

-Please note: In order to perform an update, you must be logged into the gateway as the root user (see the Remote Administration section for more details).
+Note: In order to perform an update, you must be logged into the router as the root user (see the Remote Administration section for more details).

-To save a copy of the gateway's configuration
+To save a copy of the router's configuration

-Type the root manager Password and click the "Save" button.

-This will download a copy of the current settings from the gateway to your PC.
+Type the root manager password in both the Password and Confirm Password fields and click the Save button.
+You will be prompted to save a copy of the current settings from the router to your PC.

-Please note: The following conditions apply:
+Note: The following conditions apply:-